 - Involved Officers shall be provided with replacement firearms and equipment as soon as reasonably possible.

-- Involved Officers shall be allowed a reasonable opportunity to consult with Federation representatives, legal counsel, Police Chaplin, and Police Assistance Program personnel.
+- Involved Officers shall be allowed a reasonable opportunity to consult with Federation representatives, legal counsel, Community Chaplain or other clergy, and MPD Employee Resource Program personnel.
 After meeting with counsel, Involved Officers who so request shall be given an opportunity to meet with an Assistant City Attorney, if appropriate, and shall be given reasonable time to do so.
+(07/21/16)

 - After consultation with legal counsel, the Involved Officers or legal counsel will inform the Lead Investigator or designee if the Involved Officers are willing to give a Voluntary Statement.
 Voluntary Statements should be given as soon as possible, but in all cases within 48 hours of the Critical Incident to ensure the continuity of the investigation unless the involved officer is not able to do so.
 Involved Officers statements shall be given at Investigative Headquarters or such other location chosen by the Lead Investigator.
 All statements from involved officers will be taken in question and answer (Q&A) format.